-So I rebuilt it.
+So I started experimenting.
 Here’s what I learned.

 Why Astro